STUDENT PLANNING ASSOCIATION

 Park(ing) Day is celebrated at Tech each year.
 Students and community partners join together to turn street parking spots into engaging public areas.

 World Town Planning Day is an international event dedicated to current planning topic.
 Each year, SPA hosts a public panel to discuss to encourage dialogue around a planning topic.

-From professional development to a local art tour, SPA supports its members actively by offering social outings, resume workshops, volunteer opportunities and more!
+From professional development to a local art tour to social gatherings, SPA supports its members actively by offering social outings, resume workshops, volunteer opportunities and more!

 We are aware of how our profession as city planners has worked throughout history to forward the ends of white supremacy and systemic racism.

 We, the Student Planning Association, support those protesting systemic racism around the country.
 Institutional racism is visible not only in the racist murders of George Floyd, Tony McDade, Breonna Taylor, and countless others at the hands of law enforcement, but also in the deaths of so many Black people who never receive a hashtag, because their deaths from lack of medical care and environmental hazards are so ingrained in complicit normalcy.
 We also recognize the racist system that does not hold law enforcement accountable for violence against Black bodies.
 This is the same system that has created and continues to perpetuate the income inequality, wealth gap, and poor health outcomes that plague Black communities.